kostiakoval/swift-evolution/proposals/xxxx-package-manager-manifest-api-redesign.md

     We propose to reorder the parameters of `Package` class to: `name`, `pkgConfig`, `products`, `dependencies`, `targets`, `compatibleSwiftVersions`.

-    The rational behind this reorder is that the most interesting parts of a package are its product and dependencies, so they should be at the top.
+    The rationale behind this reorder is that the most interesting parts of a package are its product and dependencies, so they should be at the top.
     Targets are usually important during development of the package.
 Placing them at the end keeps it easier for the developer to jump to end of the file to access them.
+Note that the compatibleSwiftVersions property will likely be removed once we support Build Settings, but that will be discussed in a separate proposal.

     <details>